allwefantasy/active_orm/README.md

 ```

-Then configure it in web.xml
+and then modify your web.xml file

 ```xml
 <filter>